Paanai Pidithaval Bhaagyasaali

 Paanai Pidithaval Bhaagyasaali is a 1958 Indian Tamil-language comedy film produced and directed by T. S. Durairaj, starring himself, Savitri, K. Balaji, T. P. Muthulakshmi, P. S. Veerappa and V. S. Raghavan.
 It was released on 10 January 1958.

 Plot

 There is an illiterate and orphaned woman (Savitri) who was raised by her brother (Durairaj).
-She witnesses a thief (R. Nageswara Rao) raiding a wealthy man's house and committing two murders.
-He is after her.
+She witnesses a thief (R. Nageswara Rao) raiding a wealthy man's house and committing two murders and he is after her.
 Savithri goes through numerous adventures involving various men but manages to escape all of them.
 She later meets a wealthy young man (Balaji) and falls in love with him.
 After many other incidents, she walks in helped by Durairaj and marries her lover who was originally set to marry another girl against his will.